The Double Refuge ☠️ Ars Moriendi

 Here's my father, on a wooden plank with a bucket in his hand, and beside him, the tax lawyer in his office:

-Here he is, top row, second from the left, with his team from Horse Hill, where his father (the one with the suspenders) was their coach,
+Here he is, top row, second from the left, with his team from Horse Hill, where his father (the one with the suspenders) was their coach.

-I search in vain for meaning amid his world of business and baseball stats.
-I find it hard to fathom what a man who's eaten at Michelin 3-star restaurants and lived one block off the Champs Élysées, would want with baseball stats or a complete roster of the Edmonton Eskimos.
+I search in vain for meaning amid his past world of business and baseball stats.
+I find it hard to fathom what a man who's eaten at Michelin 3-star restaurants and lived one block off the Champs Élysées would want with baseball stats or a complete roster of the Edmonton Eskimos.

 Likewise, my father searches to understand me, as if I were an alien species.
 Why would I write poetry, spend hours in cafés, or underline sentences in novels?

-Although we live in different worlds, these intersect at times, like when we're on the golf course, or at home on the range,
+Although we live in different worlds, these intersect at times, like when we're on the golf course, or at home on the range:

-or when we're at a local hockey game with my two brothers, and he catches me with that same old eagle eye, five megapixels sharp:
+Or when we're at a local hockey game with my two brothers, and he catches me with that same old eagle eye, five megapixels sharp:

-He has a smile more dour than his Scottish blood, but the same old St. Andrew’s drive,
+He has a smile more dour than his Scottish blood, but the same old St. Andrew’s drive:

 Playing Heads Up Ball

-All those early evenings (as the stars threatened to scatter us away from the field and into the alleys of our less noble pursuits) my father stood there with his bat and brainwashed us into remembering that if we kept our heads down and gazed at our navels, or if we looked too high into the god-filled clouds, and not at what was coming at us, life would smack us in the head.
+I didn’t realize it then, but I see it now: he was brainwashing us into remembering that if we kept our heads down and gazed at our navels, or if we looked too high into the god-filled clouds, and not at what was coming at us, life would smack us in the head.

-Or we'd miss what’s flying by: the way the game's played, the joy of making a perfect catch, the satisfaction of leather on leather, and the beaming smiles of our teammates as they shouted Three up, three down! and we threw the ball back toward the centre of the diamond
+Or we'd miss what’s flying by: the way the game's played, the joy of making a perfect catch, the satisfaction of leather on leather, and the beaming smiles of our teammates as they shouted Three up, three down! and we threw the ball back toward the centre of the diamond.

 I'd like to pay homage to that rare diamond in my father’s eyes, to a man whose satisfaction lay in our common good, invaluable instruction on how to live both for yourself and for your team night after star-coming night, dirt and leather lessons on the balance between individual skill and the loss of ego in a finer game; implicit lessons that all came together, all made sense in the umpire's cry: Batter up!